bcgov/architect-for-bcgov/docs/C.ModernizationPlaybook/Business Applications/CRM/CRM-DevelopmentLifeCycleSalesforce.md

   - customizing existing Salesforce offerings
   - building an app from scratch

-The **salesforce core platform** lets you develop custom data models and applications for desktop and mobile.
+The **Salesforce core platform** lets you develop custom data models and applications for desktop and mobile.

 **Heroku** empowers developers  to build highly scalable web apps and back-end services using Python, Ruby, Go.
 It also provides database tools to sync seamlessly with data from Salesforce.